 The investment return on equities includes dividend income and capital gains/losses from equity market performance.
-During both 2021 and 2022, the global economic environment has featured high levels of volatility and uncertainty driven by a combination of factors including the COVID-19 pandemic, rising inflation and interest rates, concerns around oil and gas supplies caused by the Russia - Ukraine conflict and ongoing issues in global supply chains.
-Against this backdrop, 2021 saw positive overall trends in equity market values whereas 2022 saw an overall reduction in equity market values.
+In recent years, the global economic environment has featured high levels of volatility and uncertainty driven by a combination of factors including the COVID-19 pandemic, rising inflation and interest rates, concerns around oil and gas supplies caused by the Russia - Ukraine conflict and ongoing issues in global supply chains.
+Against this backdrop, 2022 saw an overall reduction in equity market values whereas 2023 saw positive overall trends in equity market values.